chiknas/Nikos-Invaders-The-humble-beginnings/README.md

 <h4>Downsides</h4>
 One 'downside' I can find is that to include our custom setup steps we will need to learn a little bit about how .iss work and how we can right our own scripts in these files.
 But learning a new thing is never a downside right?
 The real downside will be that to build these packages for different OS, using javapackager, we need the OS itself.
-The workaround would be to use specific tools for windows to build these files, which will be slower and will required more learning.
+The workaround would be to use specific tools for windows to build these files, which will be slower.